Diocese of Southern Karnataka of the Church of South India: Notable churches

-- Shanthi Cathedral, Balmatta, Mangalore
+Shanthi Cathedral, Balmatta, Mangalore

 On 30 October 1834, Rev J C Lehner, Rev C L Grainer and Rev Samuel Hebich established the first station of the Basel Mission in a rented house obtained from a Parsi family in Mission Street which was then known as Neereshwalya.
 The Collector of Mangalore at that time, H M Blair, bought a plot at what was then known as ‘Belmount’ and handed it over to the Basel Mission free of cost.
-On 11 December 1862, the new church building was consecrated and named the Shanthi Church.
+On 11 December 1862, the new church building was consecrated in Balmatta and named the Shanthi Church.
 By virtue of its strategic location in the Southern Diocese, the Shanthi Church was elevated to the status of Cathedral in the year 1970.

-- C.S.I Sawday Memorial Church, Mandya
+C.S.I Sawday Memorial Church, Mandya

 The church is dedicated in memory of George William Sawday, a missionary born in England who arrived in Mysore in 1880 and did community service for 64 years till his death in 1944.
 The Sadway Memorial Church is situated in Mandya.